LostbBlizzard/UCodeLang/README.md

     - "decompilers for testing"

   - /UCodeAnalyzer
-    - classes/funcions for the UCodeLanguageSever.
+    - "classes/funcions for the UCodeLanguageSever."
+    - "Tools for analyzing UCodeLang"

   - /UCodeLang
      - /Compliation